ckp8/PatientDoc/README.md

 ## The built application
 To fulfull the requirements, I produced an application which allows users to create/delete/update and view their appointments.
 One patient can have many appointments (one to many relationship
-• The user will  be able to
+• The user will  be able to <br>
-••register using their name and date of birth
+••register using their name and date of birth <br>
-••Make an appointment
+••Make an appointment <br>
-•• delete an appointment
+•• delete an appointment <br>
-•• update an appointment
+•• update an appointment <br>

 # Architecture
 ## The Database